davidevanlovett/p3-mongoose-starter-kit/README.md

 ```
 Node.js
-a local instance of MySQL Server
+a local instance of Mongo DB
 an active internet connection
 ```